Romans 11:17-24 Arrogance, the cancer of faith

 Observation

-Here is a warning to Gentile believers that if the original branches were broken off because of unbelief, and the wild olive branches grafted in their place.
-God who did not spare the original branches will likewise not spare the branches that are grafted in.
-In other words, if the Jews who because of their unbelief lose their salvation, fear lest the Gentile believers reap the same consequence.
+Paul issues a solemn warning to Gentile believers: if the original branches were broken off because of unbelief, and the wild olive branches were grafted in—not to replace them, but to share in the same root—then the God who did not spare the original branches will likewise not spare those who are grafted in.
+In other words, if Israel lost its standing through unbelief, Gentile believers must take heed lest they fall under the same judgment.

 Truth